FathanJundiR/unipi-elearning/Frontend/README.md

 #### Enhancements

 1. Remove Repetition of DefaultLayout in every Pages
-2. Add ClickOutside Component for reduce repeated functionality in Header Message, Notification and User Dropdowns.
+2. Add ClickOutside Component for reduce repeated functionality in Message, Notification and User Dropdowns.

 ### Version 1.3.6 - [Jan 31, 2024]